soundshed/spark-guide/README.md

 ## Apps

-Get the Spark Amp App for your device:
+Get the Spark Amp App for your device.
+You can install this app even if you don't have your amp yet:

 Android: https://play.google.com/store/apps/details?id=com.positivegrid.spark&hl=en